jazzband/pip-tools/README.rst

 in projects that use modern standards-adhering packaging tools like `Hatch <https://hatch.pypa.io/>`_ or `flit <https://flit.pypa.io/>`_.

-Suppose you have a Django project that is packaged using ``Hatch``, and you want to pin it for production.
+Suppose you have a Django application that is packaged using ``Hatch``, and you want to pin it for production.
 You also want to pin your development tools into a separate pin file.
 You declare ``django`` as a dependency and create an optional dependency ``dev`` that includes ``pytest``: